-There are many cool things to do in Granada Nicaragua.
-Not to be confused with the Andalusian city, this Granada is among the most interesting places to visit in Central America; the kind of place where you plan stopping for 3 days and end up wishing you had more time.
+There are many cool things to do in Granada, Nicaragua.
+Not to be confused with the Andalusian city, this Granada is among the most interesting places to visit in Central America; the kind of place where you plan to stop for 3 days and end up wishing you had more time.

 The city is truly beautiful.
 Picture cobbled alleys, colorful buildings, a slow pace of life – it just is photographers’ paradise.
 And as if this is not enough, you can count on many nearby attractions that are perfect for adventure seekers.

-In this post, I highlight what you should not miss in Granada Nicaragua, as well what you should really avoid, and share some tips that will help you plan your trip.
+In this post, I highlight the best things to do in Granada, Nicaragua, as well what you should really avoid, and share some tips that will help you plan your trip.

-15 Really Cool Things To Do In Granada Nicaragua
+15 Best Things To Do In Granada, Nicaragua

 Visit the Convento y Museo San Francisco

-Finally, make sure to take in the views of the city from the patio at the back.
+Make sure to spot the mural in the patio: it portrays the history of Granada and of Nicaragua.
+Finally, take in the views of the city from the patio at the back.

 Go to Iglesia de la Merced

 Iglesia de la Merced is another of Granada’s churches that was destroyed by pirates and later on by Walker.
 It really is a lovely church, not far from the main square.
-It has a tower from where you can enjoy marvelous views of the city (the photo of the Cathedral in this post was taken from there).
+It has a tower from where you can enjoy marvelous views of the city (the photo of the Cathedral above was taken from there).